karx/karx.github.io/WebComponents/MozPunjab/README.md

 The journey thus far had not been easy, and without the tireless efforts of the Corporates, NGOs, Governments and the people, such a technological marvel could not have existed.

-The specifications commities have a huge role in shaping the Web, and one such specification is Web Components.
-A specifications to define, register and render your own HTML components was passed in 2015, and since then has really improved too!
+The specifications committees have a huge role in shaping the Web, and one such specification is Web Components.
+A specification to define, register and render your own HTML components was passed in 2015, and since then has really improved too!
 Let's get building!